ColletteStapley/W11/2-LinkedList.md

     class Link:
         """
-        Each link needs to have a "pointer" to the nex tand previous links
+        Each link needs to have a "pointer" to the next and previous links
         """

         def __init__(self, data):